ADVANTICS/documentation/charge-controllers/ADM-CS-SPCC/introduction.md

 |                             | **Connections**                                  | Screw wire terminals                              |
 |                             | **Weight**                                       | 350 g                                             |

-## Software development guide
+## Accessing the controller

-Please see the Software [Development Guide document](charge-controllers/sys3_user/README.md) for ADM-CS-SPCC for details.
+Please see the [Accessing and interacting with the controller](charge-controllers/advantics_os/connecting.md) section for details.

 ## Pinout